Head of Policy and Programmes, West Midlands Combined Authority

-Most recently I worked with the Economy and Strategy directorate, supporting the development of strategy and policy across the region, delivering early stage programmes such as the Creative Industries "Scale Up" programme and a new regional Screen Industry Body, and leading on policy research around housing, homelessness and youth employment.
-I helped the West Midlands Combined Authority to develop its strategic approach - including work on devolution and spending reviews.
+Most recently Jason has worked with the Economy and Strategy directorate, supporting the development of strategy and policy across the region, delivering early stage programmes such as the Creative Industries "Scale Up" programme and a new regional Screen Industry Body, and leading on policy research around housing, homelessness and youth employment.
+He helped the West Midlands Combined Authority to develop its strategic approach - including work on devolution and spending reviews.

 Assistant Director (Strategy), Birmingham City Council

 Responsible for helping the council agree its priorities, and then making sure we deliver them.

 His role included strategy, performance, leadership support, research, consultation and customer insight, European and international issues, communications and public affairs.
 Jason led on major transformational programmes such as Public Health transfer and Troubled Families.
 He developed and led service review programmes which saved £461m.

 - Ensured clear strategic direction through annual Leader's Policy Statement